parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 ---

 These are my solutions to Fireeye's FLARE challenge.
 This is just not the solution but other ways that I tried.
-This was a great learning experience for me so I am writing this to document everything I tried.
+This was a great learning experience for me so I am writing this post to document everything I tried.
 As a result, this post is somewhat long.

 If you have any feedback, please let me know.
 I spent a lot of time on this writeup and I am always happy to learn new stuff.
 My email and twitter handle are in the sidebar.